 Examination of a rapidly disappearing shrub reveals dozens of brown “bags” hanging from the limbs.
 The bags are made from the plant’s needles.
 They contain a wingless moth, who feasts on the plant’s greenery.

 Unfortunately, once the bag is easily noticeable, it is too late to control the pest with insecticides.

 At this point, there is no solution except hand removal.
 Wear a long sleeved shirt to avoid being scratched by the needles and scales of the host plant.

-Make a note to spray Bacillus thuringiensis (Caterpillar Killer) or a landscape insecticide three times at weekly intervals in mid-May, when the caterpillars have not yet formed their protective bags.
+Make a note to spray Bacillus thuringiensis (click for sources) or a landscape insecticide three times at weekly intervals in mid-May, when the caterpillars have not yet formed their protective bags.